TheRebelOfBabylon/golearnbtc/blog.md

 	y: big.NewInt(0),
 }
 ```
 Here are the functions necessary for adding a scalar to a point in the realm of cryptography.
-I won't pretend to understand what's going on here so instead I'll mention the difficulties I encountered relative to implementing it in Go.
-I created a `Compare` method for `Point` structs because by default in Python, you're able to compare objects of the same class using standard Python operators thanks to Dunder methods like `__eq__()`.
-This is not the case in Go, so I created a `Compare` method which compares all attributes of point `p` to the attributes of `other_p`.
+I won't pretend to understand what's going on here so instead I'll mention the difficulties I encountered when implementing it in Go.
+I created a `Compare` method for `Point` structs because in Python, by default, you're able to compare objects of the same class using standard operators.
+This is thanks to Dunder methods like `__eq__()`.
+Go does not have Dunder methods, so I created a `Compare` method which compares all attributes of point `p` to the attributes of `other_p`.
 If there are any differences, the method returns `false`.
 ```
 func extended_euclidean_algorithm(a *big.Int, b *big.Int) (old_r *big.Int, old_s *big.Int, old_t *big.Int) {
 	old_r, r := new(big.Int), new(big.Int)